Quaggles/SwarmUI-FaceTools/README.md

 ### FaceRestoreCF

-FaceRestoreCF does not automatically download the model, you will need to download it manually [from here](https://github.com/sczhou/CodeFormer/releases/download/v0.1.0/codeformer.pth) rename it to `codeformer-v0.1.0.pth` and then read this about where to place it: [Model Paths for Face Restore and Fask Models](#model-paths-for-face-restore-and-fask-models)
+FaceRestoreCF does not automatically download the model, if the dropdown is empty you will need to download it manually [from here](https://github.com/sczhou/CodeFormer/releases/download/v0.1.0/codeformer.pth) rename it to `codeformer-v0.1.0.pth` and place it in `"SwarmUI/dlbackend/comfy/ComfyUI/models/facerestore_models"`

 Just make sure the parameter group is enabled and that `Face Restore Model` is set and it should work, you can also use 'Comfy Workflow/Import From Generate Tab' feature to see what the parameters are doing in the workflow.

 ## Model Paths for Face Restore and Fask Models

-* `Face Restore Model` models must be installed in BOTH:

-`"{SwarmUIModelRoot}/facerestore_models"` AND `"dlbackend/comfy/ComfyUI/models/facerestore_models"`

-* Saved `Face Model` models must be installed in BOTH:

-`"{SwarmUIModelRoot}/reactor/faces"` AND `"dlbackend/comfy/ComfyUI/models/reactor/faces"`

-The ReActor and FaceRestoreCF custom nodes do not follow the 'ComfyUI extra paths' config to allow them to exist only in the SwarmUI ModelRoot folder, this means some models will need to be copied so they exist both in the SwarmUI ModelRoot folder and the ComfyUI model folder.
-If the model exists only in SwarmUI model folder it will show be visible in the dropdowns but ComfyUI will throw an error when you generate, if they exist only in the ComfyUI model folder they will not show up in the dropdowns in SwarmUI but will be visible on the nodes if you place them in the 'Comfy Workflow' tab.
+The ReActor and FaceRestoreCF custom nodes do not follow the 'ComfyUI extra paths' config to allow them to exist in the SwarmUI ModelRoot folder.

-If you installed ReActor a set of Face Restore Models (Such as codeformer-v0.1.0.pth) and a Face Swap Model (inswapper_128.onnx) should have downloaded automatically into the `ComfyUI/models` folder, because they are automatically downloaded this the extension assumes these exist in the ComfyUI model folder and will add them to the dropdowns even if they don't exist in the SwarmUI ModelRoot folder so you don't need to copy them there.
+* `Face Restore Model` models must be installed in:

+`"SwarmUI/dlbackend/comfy/ComfyUI/models/facerestore_models"`

+* Saved `Face Model` models must be installed in:

+`"SwarmUI/dlbackend/comfy/ComfyUI/models/reactor/faces"`

 After installing a model make sure to click the model refresh button in SwarmUI so the extension can scan again.